Inochi2D/inochi2d/README.md

 The Inochi2D Puppet standard exposes all the neccesary mesh, deformation information as well as physics handling information for stuff like hair, joints and the like which Inochi2D uses to generate a realtime puppet which can be manipulated via eg. facial/body tracking and predefined animations.

-Inochi2D provides all the mesh and UV information that you can then send to eg. OpenGL, Vulkan or DirectX for rendering by setting the rendering hooks present in `inochi2d`.
+Inochi2D provides the means to render your puppet to an OpenGL context.
+Do note that the library does change OpenGL state.

 More details will be available as the library develops.